ministryofjustice/modernisation-platform/architecture-decision-record/0030-cross-environment-network-access.md

 However, this is more complicated when applications are in different business units or environments.
 The Modernisation Platform is not configured to allow east-west traffic flows, which prevents this level of network access.

 ## Decision

 Customers will be free to make their own choices when using applications in the same business unit and environment.
 EG, directly querying an RDS database or calling an API endpoint.

-Customers should use cloud-native approaches when using applications in different business units or accounts.
+Customers will use cloud-native approaches when using applications in different business units or accounts.
 EG, sharing RDS database or EC snapshots between accounts, or creating AWS PrivateLink endpoints to allow cross-account access to APIs.

 ## Consequences